What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Persistent swelling: If the chalazion does not resolve on its own or with medical treatment, it can cause long-term swelling of the eyelid.

-Infection: In rare cases, a chalazion can become infected, leading to cellulitis, an infection of the deeper tissues of the eyelid.
+Infection: In rare cases, a chalazion can become infected, leading to cellulitis, a condition of the deeper tissues of the eyelid.

 Amblyopia: Chalazion that persistently interferes with vision in one eye can lead to amblyopia, also known as “lazy eye.”

-Chronic chalazion: Adults may develop chronic chalazion, which are recurring or persistent chalazion that do not resolve with treatment.
+Chronic chalazion: Adults may develop chronic chalazion, recurring or persistent chalazion that does not resolve with treatment.

 Recurrent infections: Adults with chalazion may be at higher risk for recurrent infections in the affected eye, which can lead to further complications.